assume-framework/assume/docs/source/learning_algorithm.rst

-  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neuronal net. continue_learning                       Whether to use pre-learned strategies and then continue learning. load_model_path                         If pre-learned strategies should be used, where are they stored? max_bid_price                           The maximum bid price which limits the action of the actor to this price. learning_mode                           Should we use learning mode at all?
+  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neuronal net. continue_learning                       Whether to use pre-learned strategies and then continue learning. trained_actors_path                         If pre-learned strategies should be used, where are they stored? max_bid_price                           The maximum bid price which limits the action of the actor to this price. learning_mode                           Should we use learning mode at all?
 If not, the learning bidding strategy is overwritten with a default strategy. algorithm                               Specifies which algorithm to use.
 Currently, only MATD3 is implemented.